Celebrating Our 34rd Year - 1981-2015 - Our 18th Year on the Web - 1997-2015

 One of the More Difficult Insects to Eliminate

-Recently, bed bugs have received a great deal of notoriety.
-We have sold the products that we offer to many different people from all over the US.
+Bed bugs are receiving a great deal of notoriety.
+We have sold the referenced products to many different people from all over the US.
 Some of our customers have succeeded with their treatments while others have failed.
 A careful, meticulous application is the key to getting good results.

 Finally, we are pleased to report that some newer products and techniques available to professionals are giving them improved control when dealing with this difficult pest.
 It is important to be sure that the professional that you hire provides detailed information for you and guides you through the steps that will prepare you for a thorough treatment.

 On each of our pages, we invite readers to contact us by E-Mail or telephone with any questions or concerns.
 We provide toll free support for our visitors.
-You can speak to someone weekdays between 8 am and 4 pm, EST & EDT at 800-433-1128.
-Local customers may also call us at 845-356-2837.
-Our fax number is 845-746-9018.
+You can speak to someone weekdays between 8 am and 4 pm, ET at 800-433-1128.
+Local customers may call us at 845-356-2837.